-- Key drivers for PETRONAS chemicals demand are dependent on ageing assets, turnaround and shutdown (TASD), new projects, new plants onstream, longevity and lifespan of the chemicals, etc. - Base oil, catalyst, corrosion inhibitors and biocides, glycols, oils and lubricants and production chemicals are the major contributors of chemicals spend. - Chemicals consumption may not be extensive however it is essential to collaborate with others for chemicals technology advancement, not limited only to product delivery but also in products management, sustainability etc. - Chemicals and/or chemical services that extend assets longevity, optimise and/or improve reliability and productivity are advantageous. - More companies are managing sustainability to improve processes, pursue growth and add value to their companies instead of focusing on reputation only.
+- Key elements for chemical prices are raw materials and logistics costs. - Key drivers for PETRONAS chemicals demand are dependent on ageing assets, turnaround and shutdown (TASD), new projects, new plants onstream, longevity and lifespan of the chemicals, etc. - Base oil, catalyst, corrosion inhibitors and biocides, glycols, oils and lubricants and production chemicals are the major contributors of chemicals spend. - Chemicals consumption may not be extensive however it is essential to collaborate with others for chemicals technology advancement, not limited only to product delivery but also in products management, sustainability etc. - Chemicals and/or chemical services that extend assets longevity, optimise and/or improve reliability and productivity are advantageous. - More companies are managing sustainability to improve processes, pursue growth and add value to their companies instead of focusing on reputation only.
 Research shows that companies aligned with sustainability have higher valuation - thus a holistic approach to ESG is not an option in the long run.